-Premarital Self-Knowledge & Healing
+Premarital Self-Knowledge & Healing for Covenant Marriages

 "Trust and only trust should lead to love," St. Therese of Lisieux.

 This chapter is meant to provide an opportunity for engaged couples to grow in self-knowledge by an evaluation of the major emotional and personality weaknesses that interfere with both self-giving love and marital happiness.
 A loving marital relationship is dependent upon the spouses having healthy personalities.
-The way a healthy personality is maintained amidst the many stresses of life is by engaging in the hard work of making a commitment to face humbly one's weaknesses and to grow in the virtues that can resolve these conflicts.
+The way a healthy personality is maintained amidst the many stresses of life is by engaging in the hard work of making a commitment to face humbly one's weaknesses and to grow in the habits that can resolve these conflicts.

 We encourage engaged couples, as well as married couples, to read the letter on marriage from the United States Bishops, Marriage: Love and Life in the Divine Plan, 2009.
 Pastoral Letter of the United States Conference of Catholic Bishops, November 2009, www.usccb.org/laity/LoveandLife/MarriageFINAL.pdf.